BarryTheBee571/DataScienceAssessment1.2025/PROJECT_DEVELOPMENT.md

 The program shouldn't take longer than a few seconds to return the necessary information that has been requested by the user regarding the pokemon, a good UI will also be needed to ensure that the program runs as efficient as possible instead of hiding the search things under other processes.

 **Usability/Accessibility**\
-The user interface will be qutie simple, it will just ask them what pokemon they want to learn about and then what information they would want to know about that pokemon (type, stats, etc).
-It will just be a simple search that requires you to type 2 things and then when you have recieved the information, give another prompt asking if you're done with the program or want to search for another pokemon or more information on the previous creature.
+The user interface is incredibly simple, it gives the user a few buttons and a search bar.
+The search bar can be used to enter the pokemon's name or ID and then you can search with efficiency.
+If you want to hear the sound that the pokemon makes, there's the play sound button.
+Lastly for some fun, there's the random button which generates a random integer between 1-1025 (the number of pokemon there are) and enters it directly into the search bar effectively giving you everything on a random pokemon.

 **Reliability**\
 An issue that might cause a problem to the program will be typos, or a pokemon that doesn't exist.
-In this case it will simply return an error message stating that the pokemon doesn't exist
+In this case it will simply return an error message stating that the pokemon doesn't exist.
+Another issue is that it might slow down and lag significantly if the buttons are spammed too many times.

 ---
 ---